TOAST-DOCS/RDS-FOR-MARIADB/en/db-instance-new.md

 ## Secure Capacity

-If the capacity of the data storage is insufficient due to the excessive generation of binary logs from rapid load, you can delete the binary logs using Secure Capacity feature in web console.
-When you select Secure Capacity in web console, you will see a pop-up window where you can select the binary logs for DB instance.
+If the capacity of the data storage is insufficient due to the excessive generation of binary logs from rapid load, you can delete the binary logs using Secure Capacity feature in console.
+When you select Secure Capacity in console, you will see a pop-up window where you can select the binary logs for DB instance.
 Select the binary log and press **Confirm** to delete all binary logs created prior to the selected item.
 The Secure Capacity is a feature that temporarily secures capacity.
 If you keep running out of capacity, you must set the storage period for the binary log or expand the size of the data storage to match your service load.

 > [Note] You can set the storage period for binary logs with the `expire_logs_days` in MySQL 5.7 and later and the `binlog_expire_logs_seconds` parameter in MySQL 5.8 and later.